Assistant Professor of English

 Office: 428 English Building

-Hackenbracht specializes in English poetry, prose, and politics of the sixteenth and seventeenth centuries.
+Hackenbracht specializes in English poetry, prose, and drama of the sixteenth and seventeenth centuries.
 His current book project, National Reckonings: The Last Judgment and Literature in Milton’s England, shows how Milton and other authors endeavor to bring divine judgment into the present, thereby invoking reckoning upon England and disrupting existing ideas of the nation.
 His interests include Milton and pop culture, Thomas Hobbes and political philosophy, apocalypticism and radical religion, book history and print culture, and religion and literature.

 Hackenbracht is the 2013 recipient of the Natalie Zemon Davis Award from Renaissance and Reformation / Renaissance et Réforme and the 2011 recipient of the Albert C. Labriola Award from the Milton Society of America.
-During summer 2014, he was the William A. Ringler Fellow at the Huntington Library for book project research.
-His work has appeared in Studies in Philology and Renaissance and Reformation / Renaissance et Réforme.Book Chapters
+In the summer of 2014, he was the William A. Ringler Fellow at the Huntington Library for book project research.
+His work has appeared in Milton Studies, Philological Quarterly, Studies in Philology, and Renaissance and Reformation / Renaissance et Réforme.Articles